Taylor Philanthropic Services

 The Paul M. Angell Family Foundation awarded a $15,000 grant to the Northbrook Symphony Orchestra for the 2018-2019 season.
 This grant renewal will greatly benefit one of our multi-year clients, the Northbrook Symphony --- the North Shore's most exciting orchestra!

-Shalam Ministries is now in its Pre-Campaign Phase for an upcoming Mini-Capital Campaign to help establish Hero's Rest for the organization, a retreat center for the agency focusing on services for severe trauma survivors who are emergency first responders and military veterans.
-More new to follow!
+Shalam Ministries is now in its early part of its "quiet phase" for its Mini-Capital Campaign to help establish Hero's Rest for the organization, a retreat center for the agency focusing on services for severe trauma survivors who are emergency first responders and military veterans.
+So far, $50,000 in new money has been pledged for its Mini-Capital Campaign.

-Boys and Girls Clubs of the Cedar Valley's capital campaign has raised $5,760,000!
+Boys and Girls Clubs of the Cedar Valley's capital campaign has raised $6,300,000!
+Construction continues on its new Teen Center.
 This campaign originally had a goal of raising $4 Million, that was increased several times to a record $5.5 Million which has now been surpassed.
 This will allow the Club to construct a larger Teen Center, provide additional renovations to their existing Lime Street Clubhouse, and establish a larger endowment fund.
 Congratulations to CEO Chuck Rowe, Campaign Chair Phil Nash, Board Chair Christa Miehe, and all of the Division Co-Chairs and Solicitors for a job well done!

 Community Crisis Center of Elgin, IL became a new client on July 1, 2018 for foundation search and grant writing services along with executive coaching for their endowment/major gifts initiative.
 Welcome to this outstanding local nonprofit organization!
 We look forward to working with their Executive Director, Gretchen Vapnar and their Development Director, Lisa Winchel.